Skip to content

 Primary Energies

 Take a look outside.
 Watch the wind, the rain, the heat; it is weather as we know it.
 Now change your perspective for a minute and consider what you see as energies.
-Energies that arise from the activity of ether, air, fire, water and earth, the building blocks of life.
+Energies that arise from the activity of ether, air, fire, water and earth are the building blocks of life.
 If we look closely and pay attention, we can see these energies at work in our bodies and minds.
 The wind (air) moves our blood, beats our heart.
 Ether provides function for the nervous system.
 Fire transforms an apple into nourishment.
 Water enables biological function.
 Earth provides stability and strength.
 These examples and countless more give us a bird’s eye view into the function of the elements/energies within our bodies.
 The energies reside in the GI tract, our gut, as the gate keepers of health.
 As they increase and become aggravated by improper diet and lifestyle choices, they circulate throughout the body.

 The circulating energies look for genetic weak spots or areas that have taken abuse for extended periods of time and land there to settle in.
 At first we feel slight aggravation, we see early signs of things being not quite right.
 Maybe it’s a bit of inflammation or the start of acid indigestion or a change in mood.
 The symptoms may be minimal but we inherently know something is off.
 Something is off and needs attention.
 Our body is always communicating with us.
 Our cells are alive and intelligent and they are trying to get our attention.
 Their messages have content.
 Tuning into that content is what gives us the capacity for self-healing.